Tax Accountant in Miami Cope with IRS Tax Season Delay

 Tax Accountant in Miami warn Don’t Delay

-While the IRS indicated some forms may be delayed, the majority of Tax Accountant in Miami can begin the filing process now.
+While the IRS indicated some forms may be delayed, the majority of Tax Accountants in Miami can begin the filing process now.
 By preparing the tax return now, taxpayers can have confidence they’ll get their tax refunds as fast as possible.

 According to IRS data, approximately 18 million total Tax Accountants in Miami typically file a tax return in January with 98 percent of those receiving a refund, Viera noted.
 “With refunds now coming several weeks later, those who can afford it the least are impacted the most,” Viera said.